In honor of Men’s Health Month, Fertility Centers of Illinois is debunking 11 common nationwide male infertility myths.

 Myth: Cell phones, laptops, hot tubs and bicycles don’t have an effect on semen quality.

 Heat in extreme amounts can damage the testes and decline semen quality.
 A recent study by Fertility and Sterility found that the heat created from laptops can affect sperm motility and cause DNA damage.
 Cell phone emissions can also cause sperm damage, so keep phones in the back pocket and put a fan under your laptop.
 Men should be careful of putting too much time on the bike or lounging too long in a hot tub.
 Not to worry – semen quality typically declines only in extreme use or regular exposure.
-Enjoy your life and simply be aware and moderate in your habits.
+Enjoy your life and simply moderate your habits.

 Myth: Only hard drugs can affect male fertility.

 Hard drugs affect fertility – and most importantly, pose a threat to your life.
 But it isn’t just hard drugs that can affect fertility health.
-Prescription drugs, antibiotics, blood pressure medication and even exposure to lead and mercury can affect the quality and quantity of sperm.
+Prescription drugs, antibiotics, blood pressure medication, and even exposure to lead and mercury can affect the quality and quantity of sperm.
 Frequent marijuana use has also been known to cause similar problems.

 Myth: In a healthy male, all sperm are healthy.